informalsystems/cosmwasm-to-quint/README.md

 cargo install --path .
 ```

 Running this tool for a CosmWasm contracts requires a simple `cargo` command, but you need to set some things up first.
-Make sure you are on the directory of your CosmWasm project an follow these steps:
+Make sure you are on the directory of your CosmWasm project and follow these steps:

 1. Setup `rustup` to use a `nightly` version compatible with compiler plugin libs